 (4) This land is home to Childs Brook, a tributary of the Androscoggin River and source of clean drinking water.

-(5) The humans residing on this land are knowledgeable of this eco-region, a critical part to practicing this method of conservation.
+(5) The humans residing on this land are knowledgeable of this eco-region, a critical part to practicing conservation-through-use.